dekoza/mtgpl/docs/_sources/MRD.rst.txt

 :mtgtip:`Chalice of the Void<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1a02ca71-5e39-4a5f-aaba-a1e3e10a6a3e.jpg?1562137287|https://scryfall.com/card/mrd/150/chalice-of-the-void?utm_source=api>`
    Chalice of the Void enters the battlefield with X charge counters on it.

-   Whenever a player casts a spell with converted mana cost equal to the number of charge counters on Chalice of the Void, counter that spell.
+   Whenever a player casts a spell with mana value equal to the number of charge counters on Chalice of the Void, counter that spell.

 :mtgtip:`Chromatic Sphere<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f31a6dfd-93d2-49c8-a357-9a707b9c42bd.jpg?1592471872|https://scryfall.com/card/mrd/151/chromatic-sphere?utm_source=api>`